 7. The Vow (2012)

-Kim and Krickitt Carpenter’s tragic love story might have been penned by the Fate for the screens.
+Kim and Krickitt Carpenter’s tragic love story might have been penned by Fate for the screens.
 After a car accident robbed Krickitt of her recent memories, the husband Kim, takes it all upon himself to bring her normal life back.
 Michael Sucsy’s tear-jerker, ‘The Vow’ dubbed the couple as Leo and Paige Collins and caught the sunny moments perfectly on screen.
-The aftermath of the storm was tough and the audience could feel the distraught husband’s pain as he does everything in his power to get her memories back.
+The aftermath of the storm was tough, and the audience could feel the distraught husband’s pain as he did everything in his power to get her memories back.
 Paige’s story is emotional too; her confusion about the present life and her desperate attempts to reconnect the dots in her life is a journey for the brave.
 Channing Tatum and Rachael McAdams deliver a memorable performance with their magical chemistry being one of the major talking points of the movie.
 As film critic Roger Ebert clearly puts, ‘The Vow’ is a perfect date night movie.
-No wonder the Valentine’s Week of 2012 saw a high influx of couples in theatres and made this movie one of the highest grossing romantic dramas of all time.
+No wonder Valentine’s Week of 2012 saw a high influx of couples in theatres and made this movie one of the highest-grossing romantic dramas of all time.

 Read More: Movies Like Titanic